Rastafari: Haile Selassie

-Haile Selassie, the Emperor of Ethiopia between 1930 and 1974.
+Haile Selassie, Emperor of Ethiopia between 1930 and 1974.
 He is of central importance to Rastas, many of whom regard him as the Second Coming of Jesus and thus God incarnate in human form.

-From its origins, Rastafari was intrinsically linked with Haile Selassie, the Emperor of Ethiopia from 1930 to 1974.
-He remains the central figure in Rastafari ideology, and although all Rastas hold him in esteem, precise interpretations of his identity differ.
-Understandings of how Haile Selassie relates to Jesus vary among Rastas.
-Many, although not all, believe that the Ethiopian monarch was the Second Coming of Jesus, legitimising this by reference to their interpretation of the nineteenth chapter of the Book of Revelation.
-By viewing Haile Selassie as Jesus, these Rastas also regard him as the messiah prophesied in the Old Testament, the manifestation of God in human form, and "the living God".
-Some perceive him as part of a Trinity, alongside God as Creator and the Holy Spirit, the latter referred to as "the Breath within the temple".
-Rastas who view Haile Selassie as Jesus argue that both were descendants from the royal line of the Biblical king David, while Rastas also emphasise the fact that the Makonnen dynasty, of which Haile Selassie was a member, claimed descent from the Biblical figures Solomon and the Queen of Sheba.
+Rastafari is intrinsically linked with Haile Selassie, the Emperor of Ethiopia from 1930 to 1974.
+He is the central figure in Rastafari ideology, and all Rastas hold him in esteem, although precise interpretations of his identity differ.

+Many Rastas believe that Haile Selassie was the Second Coming of Jesus, legitimising this by reference to their interpretation of the nineteenth chapter of the Book of Revelation.
+In viewing Haile Selassie as Jesus, these Rastas regard him as the messiah prophesied in the Old Testament, the manifestation of God in human form, and "the living God".
+Some perceive him as part of the Trinity, alongside God as Creator and the Holy Spirit, the latter called "the Breath within the temple".
+Rastas viewing Haile Selassie as Jesus argue that both descended from the royal line of the Biblical king David, further highlighting that Haile Selassie's Makonnen dynasty claimed descent from the Biblical figures Solomon and the Queen of Sheba.

-Other Rastas see Selassie as embodying Jesus' teachings and essence but reject the idea that he was the literal reincarnation of Jesus.
+Other Rastas do not believe Selassie was Jesus, but think that he embodied Jesus' teachings and essence.
+For them, Selassie is a messenger of God rather than a manifestation of God himself.
 Members of the Twelve Tribes of Israel denomination, for instance, reject the idea that Selassie was the Second Coming, arguing that this event has yet to occur.
-From this perspective, Selassie is perceived as a messenger or emissary of God rather than a manifestation of God himself.
-Rastas holding to this view sometimes regard the deification of Haile Selassie as naïve or ignorant, in some cases thinking it as dangerous to worship a human being as God.
-There are various Rastas who went from believing that Haile Selassie was both God incarnate and the Second Coming of Jesus to seeing him as something distinct.
+Rastas holding to this view sometimes regard the deification of Haile Selassie as ignorant, in some cases thinking it as dangerous to worship a human being as God.
+Certain Rastas went from believing that Haile Selassie was Jesus and thus God incarnate to seeing him as a distinct entity.